 Haleon commits to high standards of care and treatment for all animals in our research.
-No animal testing is conducted in-house and every Haleon staff member involved in outsourcing animal testing is trained on our Policy and written standards on managing animal studies.
-We only engage experienced and reputable scientific partners to perform animal studies on our behalf whoare AAALAC accredited and adhere to our animal policy and applicable laws.
-Haleon also has a process to perform a due diligence evaluation of these third parties.
-Additionally, we retain an expert veterinarian to ensure robust veterinary care programmes exist at all third parties where studies are conducted, and that third party facilities meet all applicable legal and regulatory requirements All staff caring for animals at our scientific partners undertake specific training in animal welfare and these partners have veterinarians trained in laboratory animal medicine.
+We engage scientific partners to perform animal studies on our behalf and retain an expert veterinarian to ensure robust veterinary care programmes exist at all third parties where studies are conducted, and that third parties meet all applicable legal and regulatory requirements.
+All staff caring for animals at our scientific partners undertake specific training in animal welfare.
 Every scientific partner, irrespective of country location, must meet our principles on the care, welfare, and treatment of animals.